TheGoodIn/Altamonte/README.md

 # 🎮 Roblox Features Built-in
 Run !enable to enable roblox features like verify using RoVer API's and a synced roblox leaker blacklist!
 This will help keep your server secure.

+# ⚙️ Setup

+Run !enable to turn on Roblox Features!
+Next you can do !verifyrole and then ping the role that you want to be the verfied role.
+Next do !muterole and then tag the mute role you want to be as the mute role!
+Also if you want to have high server security do !sync to sync your server with RASB!
+(I would recommend running this command 1 time a week to ban new blacklisted members)

 # 📨  Invite Altamonte Today